-The Fremont Public Library, located at 1170 N. Midlothian Rd. in Mundelein, strives to engage the community, inspire creativity and enrich minds.
+The Fremont Public Library, located at 1170 N. Midlothian Rd. in Mundelein, invites the community to come in and stay a while.
 Fremont Library District’s 37,500 patrons live in portions of Mundelein, Grayslake, Hawthorn Woods, Libertyville, Long Grove, Round Lake, Round Lake Park and Wauconda.

-The library provides access to an array of online resources to help with research, learning and information needs.
-Learn more about gardening, research your genealogy, get ahead in your career or compare prices for a new car, with the tools you need.
-Most of these resources can be accessed at home, 24/7, with the use of your Fremont Library card.
+Learn more about a topic, research your genealogy, get ahead in your career, or compare prices for a new car with online resources.
+Most of these can be accessed 24/7 with your library card.

-“One of our online resources is Lynda.com,” said Becky Ingram, assistant library director.
-“It has thousands of professional videos that teach business, technology and other creative skills.
-For students, we have Brainfuse HelpNow, which offers live one-on-one online tutoring service for homework help and writing assistance.”
+“A great online resource is Lynda.com,” said assistant director, Becky Ingram.
+“It has thousands of professional videos teaching business, technology, and other creative skills.
+Also, Brainfuse HelpNow offers live one-on-one online tutoring services for homework help and writing assistance.”

-Moreover, the library offers access to eBooks through Overdrive, free music through Freegal, full-color digital magazines through RB Digital and movies and audiobooks through Hoopla.
+Moreover, the library offers access to eBooks through Overdrive, free music through Freegal, full color digital magazines through Flipster, and movies and audiobooks through Hoopla.

-Stop in today to explore all the Fremont Public Library has to offer.
+Stop in and stay a while today to explore all the Fremont Public Library has to offer.
+There’s something for everyone!
 For more information, visit www.fremontlibrary.org or call (847) 566-8702.

 Cook Memorial Public Library District

-The Cook Memorial Public Library District connects a diverse community of 60,000 residents in Libertyville, Green Oaks, Mettawa, most of Vernon Hills and eastern Mundelein, to resources and experiences that educate, enrich and inspire.
-Two full-service libraries serve this district: Cook Park Library, 413 N. Milwaukee Ave., in downtown Libertyville, and Aspen Drive Library, 701 Aspen Dr., Vernon Hills – and a bookmobile.
+The Cook Memorial Public Library District connects a diverse community of 60,000 residents in Libertyville, Green Oaks, Mettawa, Indian Creek, most of Vernon Hills and eastern Mundelein, to resources and experiences that educate, enrich and inspire.
+Two full-service libraries, and a Bookmobile, serve this district: Cook Park Library, 413 N. Milwaukee Ave., Libertyville; and Aspen Drive Library, 701 Aspen Dr., in Vernon Hills.

 “Both libraries are full of activity and offer study rooms, meeting rooms, a large collection of print and digital titles, access to computers and other technology and programming for all ages,” said Dari Carré, library communications coordinator.
-“District residents may use either library.
-Our Bookmobile makes regular stops weekly and serves district neighborhoods, preschools, day care centers and senior centers, and we deliver materials to homebound patrons.”
+“District residents may use either library,” and by year-end 2019, “Aspen Drive Library will be expanded to better serve the southern part of the library district with much needed space for the children’s, adult and teen areas.
+Our Bookmobile makes regular stops weekly and serves district neighborhoods, preschools, day care centers and senior centers, and delivers materials to homebound patrons.”